3mcloud/GFC-Grouper-Foundation-Classes/README.md

 # Grouper Foundation Classes (GFC)

-  The GFC framework is a reusable and extensible foundation class library, on which and through which all future C&amp;ER components (groupers, editors, ...) will be built, consisting of common framework and common business objects that support our primary grouper deliverables.
+  The GFC framework is a reusable and extensible foundation class library, on which and through which all 3M components will be built, consisting of common framework and common business objects.

-  Furthermore, the GFC project aligns with HIS TLO strategies and addressing C&amp;ER challenges:
+  Furthermore, the GFC project aligns with 3M TLO strategies and addressing challenges like:

   - Ensuring proper operation in SOA environment
-  - Modernizing grouper architecture (data handling, code architecture, interfacing, OO design)
+  - Modernizing component architecture (data handling, code architecture, interfacing, OO design)
   - Optimizing performance (multi-threading, multi-processing capability, efficient architecture)
   - Lowering maintenance cost
   - Producing more reusable code